 Discussing Death and Dying, Planning for the Future

 In life, we all have so many responsibilities to plan for and think about, be it family or friends, work or home related.
 We tend not to have time or desire to plan for the other end of the spectrum—death.
 No one wants to discuss dying, it’s uncomfortable, pushes the envelope and makes us realize that we are not invincible despite what we tell ourselves (and our loved ones).
 But talking about it is important, because, well frankly- it’s inevitable.
-This weekend wraps up the outreach for National Health Care Decisions Day, a friendly reminder that we should all think about our personal preferences with regard to end-of-life.

 It’s a common misconception that conversations surrounding death and dying should only take place when you are older, which is simply not the case.
 Unfortunately, illness can strike at any age and an accident can leave your family wishing they had the answers to “what would he/she want us to do?”